 Class Link 2017/18 for Dragonflies Class Y3/4

 Chagford and its surroundings hold special importance for me.
 I grew up in Gidleigh and like many other governors attended the school as a child.
 I continued my education at The Maynard School, Exeter and then the British Institute in Paris where I gained my French degree.
 I returned to Bath to work in Magazine Publishing and Advertising.
 With the arrival of our children my work has been fitted into the rare slots available and I have worked on a freelance basis translating and copywriting.
 In more recent years we have been running our own French Holiday Website and Multi-lingual Social Media Marketing Agency.
 We returned to live in Throwleigh last summer, which was the achievement of our main goal, to offer our children a healthy, happy and peaceful start to life.
 From my own experience, growing up on the doorstep of a wonderful wilderness like Dartmoor is a grounding experience.
 It sounds like a cliché but I feel that we are truly lucky to benefit from living in such natural and tranquil surroundings.
 Watching the way our children have calmed down after living in a busy city, we have seen first-hand the impact that this has had on their self-confidence and in turn their capacity to learn.
 We could not imagine a better environment in which to learn and grow.
 We also feel lucky that this tranquil setting is home to a vibrant and active community offering a vast array of activities enabling people of all ages to continue learning and to feel part of something bigger.
-As a new member of the Governing Body and with 3 children at the school I am thrilled to have the opportunity to contribute in some small way.
+As a new member of the Governing Body and with three children at the school I am thrilled to have the opportunity to contribute in some small way.

 James Warner, Co-opted Governor